DataDog/documentation/content/integrations/nginx.md

 | nginx.version | Version of nginx. |
 {:.table}

-The data pulled from the NGINX Plus status page are described in the [nginx docs](http://nginx.org/en/docs/http/ngx_http_status_module.html#data).
+The data pulled from the NGINX Plus status page are described in the [NGINX docs](http://nginx.org/en/docs/http/ngx_http_status_module.html#data).